Why Your Apple Watch Needs a Better Workout App

 What truly separates REPVEX from every other app on this list is the AI personal trainer.
 It generates workouts adapted to your training history, fatigue level, available equipment, and goals.
 The Apple Watch serves as the control interface for these AI-built sessions.

 On the iPhone side, a 3D muscle tracking visualization shows which muscles you have trained and which are behind — creating a visual training balance that is genuinely motivating.
+If you are running a push pull legs split, the 3D map makes muscle balance tracking effortless.

 Price: Free with optional premium tiers Best for: Strength training, hypertrophy, powerlifting, general fitness Download: REPVEX on the App Store